UppaJung/personal-website-preview/content/posts/scoreless-peer-review/index.md

 date: 2023-09-13
 lastmod: 2023-09-13
 ---
-# How You Can Help Fix Peer Review

 Reviewing other's work for the purpose of scoring it does not advance science.
 Scoring work does not help authors improve it.
 Scoring does not help a work's audience understand the work, identify its limitations, or evaluate its credibility.